T. J. Perkins: United Empire (2021–present)

-Return to MLW (2019-present)
+Return to MLW (2019–2022, 2024)

 In December 2019, MLW announced that TJP would be returning for the company for the first time since 2004, as a part of the Opera Cup tournament on December 5, 2019.
 His return match was in the opening round of the Opera Cup against Brian Pillman Jr. in a losing effort.
 TJP returned to MLW, the following year for the Opera Cup, in which he lost to Richard Holliday in the opening round on the November 25 episode of Fusion.
+During 2021 he got an opportunity at the MLW World Tag Team Championships with Bu Ku Dao but failed to win them.
+In November, in his third participation in the Opera Cup, he reached the final, however, losing to Davey Richards.
+In 2022 he will also challenge the MLW world middleweight champion, Myron Reed, among others.
+In 2024, he appeared in the Opera Cup tournament again, as an "injury" alternate for Davey Boy Smith Jr. He won a quarterfinals match against "Filthy" Tom Lawlor only to lose a semifinals match to KENTA.

-Return to CMLL (2021)
+Return to CMLL (2021–2023)

-In October 2021, CMLL announced that TJP would be returning for the company for the first time since 2008, as a part of the October 22 Viernes Espectacular.
+In October 2021 he returns to CMLL for the first time since 2008, fighting in some tag team matches among others with his United Empire partner, Jeff Cobb.
+In November he gets a match for Volador Jr.'s NWA World Historic Welterweight Championship.
+TJP returned to CMLL in August 2023 to participate in the CMLL International Gran Prix in Team International.

+Return to WWE (2025–present)

+On October, 20, 2025, PWInsider reported that TJP had returned to WWE as a guest coach at the WWE Performance Center.

 Personal life

 Perkins is a fan of Kobe Bryant.
-After his death in 2020, Perkins began using a new finisher named The Mamba Splash in honor of him.
+After his death in 2020, Perkins began using a new finisher named the Mamba Splash in honor of him.

-During the Speaking Out Movement in 2020, he came out with his own allegations of being sexually abused by older female wrestlers at age fifteen.
+During the Speaking Out Movement in 2020, Perkins came out with his own allegations of being sexually abused by older female wrestlers at age fifteen.

-He is engaged to fellow wrestler Aria Blake.
-The couple welcomed their first child; a baby boy named James Theodore Perkins on August 26, 2021.
+Perkins is married to fellow professional wrestler Aria Blake.
+The couple welcomed their first child on August 26, 2021, a boy named James Theodore.

+In 2023, Perkins' wife announced on her social media that the couple are expecting another child.
+They welcomed another son, Noah Nikolas, in December of the same year.